How to Take Years off your Skin in 3 Minutes a Day. Science Says; You Can!

 Understanding the function of each LED Light color?

-While there is still some controversy on wether yellow and green lights have any impact on the skin, there are hundreds of studies that concluded that blue, amber, red and infrared lights have documented results in treating various conditions.
+While there is still some controversy on whether yellow and green lights have any impact on the skin, there are hundreds of studies that concluded that blue, amber, red and infrared lights have documented results in treating various conditions.

-• Amber 605nm: Brightening and treating hyperpigmentation.
+- Amber 605nm: Brightening and treating hyperpigmentation.

-• Red 630nm: Boost collagen and elastin networks, DNA & RNA repair, and inflammation, and increase cellular activity.
+- Red 630nm: Boost collagen and elastin networks, DNA & RNA repair, and inflammation, and increase cellular activity.

-• Deep red 660nmBoost collagen and elastin networks, DNA & RNA repair, and inflammation, and increase cellular activity.
+- Deep red 660nm: Boost collagen and elastin networks, DNA & RNA repair, and inflammation, and increase cellular activity.

-• Infrared 880nm: Pain management, collagen production and inflammation.
+- Infrared 880nm: Pain management, and inflammation.

 Can I use a serum or a moisturizer before Light Therapy treatment?